 Distracted driving may be described as operating a motor vehicle while engaging in any type of activity that takes one’s attention from driving.
 Any type of distraction can significantly impair a driver’s ability to safely operate a vehicle, with a considerably increased risk of causing or being involved in a collision.
 These distractions may fall under one or more of three primary categories: those that affect visual attention, those that affect mental attention and those that affect manual attention.

 Learn more about distracted driving accidents and your rights.
-Contact a Wisconsin car accident attorney at our firm for your free consultation.
+Contact us online or call (855) 627-2147 to speak to a Wisconsin car accident attorney at our law firm for your free consultation.